barbarer/py4e-int/_sources/regex/regex-group.rst

     print(res3)

-.. mchoice:: regex_num_matches_escape_mc
+.. mchoice:: regex_num_matches_escape_v2_mc
     :practice: T
     :answer_a: 1
     :answer_b: 2
     :answer_c: 3
     :answer_d: 4
-    :correct: b
+    :correct: c
-    :feedback_a: It will match a word boundary followed by 3 digits followed by a . and then 2 digits.
+    :feedback_a: It will match three digits followed by a period and then 2 digits
-    :feedback_b: It will match a word boundary followed by 3 digits followed by a . and then 2 digits.
+    :feedback_b: It will match three digits followed by a period and then 2 digits
-    :feedback_c: It will match a word boundary followed by 3 digits followed by a . and then 2 digits.
+    :feedback_c: It will match three digits followed by a period and then 2 digits
-    :feedback_d: It will match a word boundary followed by 3 digits followed by a . and then 2 digits.
+    :feedback_d: It will match three digits followed by a period and then 2 digits

     How many items will be in the list that the following code prints?

     .. code-block::

         import re
-        str = "302.33 64.52 204.24 532.2"
+        str = "302.33 64.52 204.24 532.2 1.23 323.320"
-        res = re.findall(r"\b\d{3}\.\d{2}\b",str)
+        res = re.findall("\d{3}\.\d{2}",str)
         print(res)